TonioGela/blog/content/testing-typelevel-toolkit.md

 description = "How do you test a meta library that is meant to be used via `scala-cli`?
 And also, how do you automatize the tests for every platform that the meta library supports?
 Here's how we did in a weekend full of `sbt`_-fu_"
 +++

-The [Typelevel toolkit] is a metalibrary including some **great libraries** by [Typelevel] created to speed up the development of cross-platform applications in Scala.
+The [Typelevel toolkit] is a metalibrary including some **great libraries** by [Typelevel], that was created to speed up the development of cross-platform applications in Scala and that I happily maintain since its creation.
 It's the Typelevel's flavour of the official [Scala Toolkit], a set of libraries to perform common programming tasks, that got its own section, full of examples, in the [official Scala documentation](https://docs.scala-lang.org/toolkit/introduction.html).

 One of the vaunts of the Typelevel's stack is the fact that (almost) every library is published for the all the **three officially supported Scala platforms: JVM, JS and Native**, and for this reason every library is **heavily tested** against every supported platform and Scala version, to ensure a near perfect cross-compatibility.